PolymeshAssociation/technical-content/content/06-settlement/settlement-external-agents.md

 import HighlightBox from "../../src/components/HighlightBox"

-It is common for issuers of regulated securities to delegate certain responsibilities to specialized service providers.
+It is common for issuers of regulated securities to delegate certain responsibilities to specialised service providers.
 For example, ACME may want that a specialist publishes documentation related to the security token.

 In Polymesh, **external agents** and **agent groups** with granular permissions assist with representing the contractual relationships with these parties.
 The external agents module provides extrinsics to manage: